Candidate for the US Embassy in Berlin does not believe in Nord Stream 2

-Washington The candidate for the post of US ambassador to Germany considers the Nord Stream 2 gas pipeline a “bad deal”.
-On Tuesday, at a hearing on her appointment to the responsible committee in the US Senate, Amy Guttmann said it was “a bad deed for Germany, and for Ukraine, and a terrible thing for all of Europe and the United States.”
+The candidate for the post of US ambassador to Germany considers the Nord Stream 2 gas pipeline a “bad deal”.
+Amy Guttmann said at a hearing about her appointment to the responsible committee in the US Senate, it was “a bad deed for Germany, and for Ukraine, and a terrible thing for all of Europe and the United States.”

 She was pleased to note that the new federal government headed by Chancellor Olaf Schulz depended on continuity in German foreign policy.
 However, I think there is still more and more to be done,” said the 72-year-old.
 This applies above all to the aggression of China or Russia against Ukraine.